gokr/spry/samples/README.md

 	./ni2nim

+...or all in one:

+	nim c -r ni2nim

 The *.ni examples are either run directly if you have a "ni" interpreter in your path, or you run them like: